 I went to the pantry to retrieve a can, read the ingredient list, and verified that my brain was indeed lying to me.
 I had wondered about the ingredients for a long time, so my brain must have helpfully fabricated a memory of having seen tuna in the list.

 Other than being [very] disappointed in my brain, that was that.
-And this brings me to two points.
+And this brings me to three points.

 Lesson 1: Reality is malleable